donkirkby/chess-kit/docs/rules.md

 On your team's turn, the predictor will play a card face down, next to the face-up card.
-The piece cards predict that their partner will play the matching piece, and the checker card is like a copy of the face-up card.
-(Think of C for checker and C for copy.)
+The piece cards predict that their partner will play the matching piece, and the empty square card is like a copy of the face-up card.

 Then the mover makes any legal chess move.